 When it comes to muscle function and running, it’s important to remember that muscles do not act in isolation.
-They work together.
-Sometimes certain muscles work more than others, and this will change as we go through different positions, movements and speeds.
 Our muscles largely work as a cohesive unit.
 The image below displays a study by Mann et al that looked at muscle function during various running speeds.
-As you can tell by the chart, their isn't one muscle that reigns supreme over another.
-If we specifically look at the gluteus maximus and medius, their time of activity is very low compared to many other muscles of the lower body.
+As you can tell by the chart, there isn’t one muscle that reigns supreme over another.
+Let’s specifically look at the gluteus maximus and medius.
+Their activity time is low compared to many other muscles of the lower body.

 Can we even assess how a runner’s glutes function while running?

 Here is how most practitioners test glute function.